VCUMedicalPhysics/structure-naming/README.md

 <br><br>
 Finally, you can test the program by running the command to see if it will run
 <br>./structure-naming
+<br>Once the program is working you will need to install it to your desired location using the command ./install.sh.
+This will prompt you to give a directory to install the structure-naming program and supporting files.
+If the specified installation directory already exits, this installer will not continue and instruct you to choose another location as this will not overwrite any existing directory.
+<br><br>Next the two Pinnacle scripts need to be set in your HotScripts list to use this program in your Pinnacle session.
+These scripts are load_structure_naming.Script and add_structures.Script and can be found under {your install directory}/scripts/.
+Once these scripts are added to your script list you should be able to use the structure-naming tool.

-Also, you can ignore the follow error message if you see it in the console:
+Also, you can ignore the follow error message if you see it in the console when running this program:
-Unable to load library icui18n “Cannot load library icui18n
+"Unable to load library icui18n “Cannot load library icui18n"

+#Running the Program
+You can start the <b>structure-naming</b> program by running the load_structure_naming.Script.
+After you run the program and select your structure names, save the new structure list.
+To load the new structures in your open plan run the add_structures.Script.
+Any structures in your new list, not already in the current ROI list, will be loaded.
+For more information about how to use this program please read the attached ClinicalStructureNamingToolUserGuide.pdf file.